-Standard Occupational Classification (SOC) Code: 31-2011.00 (Occupational Therapy Assistants), 31-2012.00 (Occupational Therapy Aides)
+Standard Occupational Classification (SOC) Code: 31-2011.00 (Occupational Therapy Assistants), 31-2012.00 (Occupational

+Therapy Aides)

-Weeks May be Extended Depending on Holiday and Break Schedules
+\Weeks May be Extended Depending on Holiday and Break Schedules

 The students in the Occupational Therapy Assistant (Associate of Occupational Science) program are educated to practice as occupational therapy assistants (OTA).
 The OTA works under the supervision of the occupational therapist (OT).
 Throughout the curriculum, OTA students are exposed to traditional areas of practice where occupational therapy professionals deliver their services.
-These areas of practice include, but are not limited to: working with children and youth in clinical inpatient outpatient services, as well as in schools; working with adults in clinical inpatient outpatient services, as well as in schools; working with adults in clinical inpatient outpatient services, as well as in work hardening programs; working with older adults in hospitals, long-term care facilities, and in adult day care centers; and working with adults with mental health and behavioral challenges who receive OT services in behavioral clinics, acute care community hospitals, and state hospitals.
+These areas of practice include, but are not limited to: working with children and youth in clinical inpatient outpatient services, as well as in schools; working with adults in clinical inpatient outpatient services, as well as in work hardening programs; working with older adults in hospitals, long-term care facilities, and in adult day care centers; and working with adults with mental health and behavioral challenges who receive OT services in behavioral clinics, acute care community hospitals, and state hospitals.
 The students will have exposure to emerging practice areas, specifically to the driver rehabilitation program.